 Dune Lodge, NamibRand Nature Reserve, Namibia

 At the Dune Lodge you will really feel like you’re coexisting with nature.
 The nine chalets perch on top of the desert plateau and have canvas blinds that open up to the landscape around - leave them open at night to star gaze.
-Enjoy the changing desert colours in one of the nine chalets or relax on decks, in the library, wine cellar, swimming pool or by the fireplace.
+Enjoy the changing desert colors in one of the nine chalets or relax on decks, in the library, wine cellar, swimming pool or by the fireplace.
 The Reserve is 180,000 hectares and has leopard, baboon, mountain and plains zebra, springbok, spotted hyena, African wildcat and kudu.
 A three-night stay is recommended.

-Ol Malo Kenya
+Ol Malo, Kenya

 Ol Malo belongs to Colin and Rocky Francombe who built this property on a rugged escarpment of their 5000-acre private reserve.
 They run the place themselves and are happy to share local knowledge of the nomadic Samburu people, local wildlife and other aspects of the land.
 The lodge sits on the Uaso Nyiro River in Kenya’s Northern Frontier District.
 You can look out of the windows of the four cottages across a waterhole to Mount Kenya.
 There are foot, horseback, 4WD or camel safaris on offer.